ahakola/qwsv/README.md

 I ran the server with **MVSDV** (https://github.com/deurk/mvdsv), but you can use any server software you find for your hardware and OS. **MVSDV** is available at least for 32bit and 64bit Windows, Linux and 32bit ARM.
 If you want to try to run this on Raspberry Pi for example, I'm pretty sure the ARM version should compile on Rasbian (https://github.com/deurk/mvdsv#compiling-on-ubuntu).

-If you are on x86 based system and are feeling lucky, you can try to `chmod +x mvdsv` and/or `chmod +x qwsv` and try to run those.
+If you are on x86 based Linux system and are feeling lucky, you can try to yolo with `chmod +x mvdsv` and/or `chmod +x qwsv` and try to run those.

 ## sv-up.sh